 Breast Augmentation Revision

-In Kalispell and Missoula, MT, women consider breast augmentation revision surgery for a variety of reasons.
+In Kalispell, MT, women consider breast augmentation revision surgery for a variety of reasons.
 Some have second thoughts about the size of their breast implants.
 Other women need to exchange older silicone implants or have a saline implant deflation.
 Over time, a woman’s breasts change due to weight fluctuations, pregnancy, and breastfeeding, and she may want to exchange her breast implants with or without a breast lift.
-We also correct for (rare) complications from a patient’s initial breast augmentation; we consult with women from all over Montana and surrounding states to discuss options.
+We also correct for (rare) complications from a patient’s initial breast augmentation; we consult with women from Missoula, Whitefish, and all over Montana and surrounding states to discuss options.

 If you are thinking about replacing or removing your breast implants, contact our Kalispell office at (406) 756-2241 to schedule an appointment with either Dr. Michelle Spring or Dr. Michael Hromadka.
 Or you can request a consultation using the online form.
 Women travel here for revision breast augmentation from Bozeman, Helena, and Flathead Valley, MT, because of our surgeons’ expertise and beautiful results.